Using the File Tab: The Backstage View Tutorial

-* Recent Places
+* Recent Places in PowerPoint

 If you are a frequent traveler or even if you have only been a few places, you will no doubt have some sort of paper trail of where you have been.
 You may have hundreds of photos and videos on social media or receipts, tickets and other memorabilia of your trip.
 When you look at any of these items, it will bring back memories and you may even vividly imagine being back there again!